explore

 Big Major Cay (aka Pig Island)

 Plot twist: I didn’t go to Pig Island.
 I know, I know. . . strange.
-Pig Island is arguably the most famous “Instagram Spot” in Exuma.
+Pig Island and Pig Beach is arguably the most famous “Instagram Spot” in Exuma with the famous swimming pigs.
 It is a stone’s throw away from Staniel Cay, Thunderball Grotto, and several other popular destinations.
 We motored right by it multiple times.
 So, I basically don’t have a good excuse.
 There was just always something else I wanted to do more.

 Day 6 In The Exumas